 There are a huge range of grant opportunities for companies including Commonwealth, state and local government grants; grants from research institutions, philanthropic foundations; industry specific growth grants; entitlement grants and more.
 The key to successful applications starts with a VERY close reading of eligibility and assessment criteria, and all the required information.
 Because of the highly competitive nature of grants, it's really only worth applying if you are very close to ticking all the boxes with your application.

-While there a host of tips and tricks for crafting the content well, here are two key points worth highlighting:
+While there a host of tips and tricks for crafting the content well, here are some key points worth highlighting:

 There is a wide range of companies offering their services to help you write grant applications.
 Probably the most valuable aspect of these services is that they will ensure you don’t miss out on any opportunities applicable to you.
 They are also highly experienced in writing grant applications.
 These companies will charge for services which may be a flat fee or a percentage of the grant amount, and sometimes they will only charge if they win the grant for you.
 If you want quick and easy support, these can be your best option.